tangyinghao/esp32_aht20_monitor/README.md

 ### 7. Recording readings to CSV

 You can capture the serial output into a CSV file so you can open it in Excel or import it into analysis tools.
-The firmware prints a CSV header on boot, with CSV reading rows like:
+The firmware prints a CSV header on boot, with CSV reading rows like timestamp,temp_C,humidity_RH:

 ```
-timestamp,temp_C,humidity_RH
 2025-12-06 06:01:44,26.07,52.3
 ```